Last Updated on

 The advantages of using such platforms include enjoying some of the best rates in the industry and the promise of high liquidity.
 When you join one of these platforms, you become a member of their trading network, making it easier for you to find a buyer or a seller.

 Moreover, depending on the country’s regulations, centralized exchanges need to have a proper license to do their work, and comply with the established financial laws.
 They also need to protect themselves from hacker attacks and other fraudulent activities which is why they ask you to verify your identity with a government-issued ID.
 Some of them set daily limits for the first couple of transactions too.

 Another stumbling block might be the lack of variety when it comes to payment methods.
 Usually, centralized exchanges prefer bank transfers for fiat conversions which can take longer than paying with credit or debit cards.

 However, as a result of these regulations, it’s highly unlikely for a centralized exchange to experience a serious security breach.
-At least not the more popular ones, which have earned their status and trust among customers for investing in high-tech security methods such as offline wallets, lock settings, and IP whitelists.
+At least not the more popular ones, which have earned their status and trust among customers for investing in high-tech security methods such as offline wallets (cold storage), lock settings, and IP whitelists.